Answered By: Veronica Bielat Last Updated: Jul 17, 2018 Views: 444

 - Before you begin your research paper, use the Assignment Planner to plan your research paper.
 Good planning and time management can help you avoid plagiarism.

-- Make an appointment at The WRT Zone to get help with writing your paper, including integrating citations and creating your reference list.
+- Make an appointment at The Writing Center to get help with writing your paper, including integrating citations and creating your reference list.

 - Part of avoiding plagiarism is citing sources accurately.
 The Wayne State Library's Citation Style Guides can help.